Guide

 Create simple flowcharts for funnels, lifecycle stages, or process maps using Mermaid syntax — rendered directly from text.

-Footers & slide numbers
+Footers and slide numbers

-Add slide numbers and footers to help stakeholders reference and discuss specific slides — especially useful in async reviews.
+Add slide numbers and footers so stakeholders can reference and discuss specific slides, especially when reviewing a PDF outside the meeting.

 Consistency beats decoration

-- Use minimal themes for strategy, metrics, and investor contexts.
+• Use minimal themes for strategy, metrics, and investor contexts.

-- Keep a single theme across teams to make company updates instantly recognizable.
+• Keep a single theme across teams to make company updates instantly recognizable.

-- Use imagery sparingly to support a point, not to decorate.
+• Use imagery sparingly to support a point, not to decorate.

 Custom themes for your brand

-- Theme sharing reuse one approved look across teams.
+• Theme sharing: reuse one approved look across teams.

 Design system alignment

-Presentation Tools
+Presentation tools

 Presenter notes for your talk track